-Calvinism is a major branch of Protestantism that follows the theological teachings of John Calvin.
+Calvinism is a major branch of Protestantism that follows the teachings of 16th-century theologian John Calvin.
 While the core doctrines are predestination and election, its basic principle is that the Bible must be interpreted by itself.
 This means that the parts that are harder to understand are explained in other passages, where the Bible is more explicit on the matter.

 How does Calvinism relate to the Dutch?

 It is no secret that the Netherlands has been a Protestant nation since the beginning of the Protestant Reformation in the 16th century.
-Martin Luther and John Calvin’s teaching were very popular among the Dutch.
+Martin Luther and John Calvin’s teachings were very popular among the Dutch.

 It’s also important to note that William of Orange was a Calvinist.
 Furthermore, the Eighty Years’ War wasn’t just a war of independence.
 It was also a war between the Spanish Catholics and William of Orange’s Protestant Calvinists.

 History buffs never forget the Beeldenstorm in 1566.
 The Beeldenstorm is a Dutch term that refers to the wave of disorderly attacks carried out by Calvinists in the summer of 1566, that spread rapidly through the Low Countries from south to north.

 These Calvinist Protestants destroyed Catholic art and many forms of church fittings and decorations.
 It was in that same year that William of Orange started the Eighty Years’ War in order to liberate the Calvinist Dutch from the Catholic Spaniards.

 Atheism in the Netherlands

-It is already an established fact that religion isn’t a trend in the Netherlands.
-I’m pretty sure more Dutch people have read Harry Potter than the Bible and the majority of them probably only say Jesus Christ (Jesus Christus!) out of frustration rather than in a moment of prayer.
+It is already an established fact that most Dutch people are not very religious today.
+I’m pretty sure more Dutch people have read Harry Potter than the Bible, and the majority of them probably only say Jesus Christ (Jesus Christus!), out of frustration rather than in a moment of prayer.

 Results of research carried out at the Vrije Universiteit Amsterdam in 2016 showed a steady decline in the number of Christians or believers in the Netherlands.
 This has led to the Netherlands no longer being seen as a Christian nation.
 The truth is, the country has not been considered one for a very long time.

-Calvinism in the Netherlands: Who Was John Calvin?
+Calvinism in the Netherlands: who was John Calvin?

 Being one of the fathers of Protestantism, he played a major role in how the Netherlands went on to become a Protestant nation.
-Although born into a family of the Catholic faith, he converted to Protestantism in 1533 after studying philosophy, humanism, and law.
+Although born into a family of Catholic faith, he converted to Protestantism in 1533 after studying philosophy, humanism, and law.

-While John Calvin may never have set foot in the country, his teachings in the period of the Protestant Reformation found fertile soil nowhere else than in the Netherlands.
-Almost every political party (in the late 1800s) adopted his teachings.
+While John Calvin may never have set foot in the country, his teachings in the period of the Protestant Reformation found fertile soil in the Netherlands.
+In fact, almost every political party in the late 1800’s adopted his teachings.

-The Dutch nature
+The Dutch (Calvinist) nature

 The Netherlands is a perfect example of how you can be an atheist liberal (or progressive) and still live by the moral teachings of a religious preacher.
-It is a testament to the fact that even if one is an atheist, one can still choose to take good things from any religion.
+It is a testament to the fact that even if one is an atheist, one can still choose to take on good things from any religion.

 Even years after the death of John Calvin and the Dutch statesmen who laid the foundation of the society we know today, it is evident that while religious beliefs may not hold sway in the Netherlands, their virtues still linger.

-Editor’s Note: This article was originally published in February 2018, and was fully updated in March 2021 for your reading pleasure.
+Editor’s Note: This article was originally published in February 2018, and was fully updated in July 2022 for your reading pleasure.